Conferences For Entrepreneurs

 First up is one that draws amazing speakers and is intended as a great starting point for any online entrepreneur: CEX.

-Typically held in Ohio in May, this event features high-caliber speakers and sessions that will help any entrepreneur at any level move the needle in their business.
-That said, based on feedback from friends who have gone, it sounds like this one is the best fit for folks who are new to the online business space.
+This event features high-caliber speakers and sessions that will help any entrepreneur at any level move the needle in their business.
+That said, based on feedback from friends who have gone, it sounds like this one is the best fit for folks who are a bit newer to the online business space.

 This conference has been in my sights since it launched after the pandemic.
-I am incredibly excited to attend this for the first time some time soon.
+I am incredibly excited to attend this for the first time soon.

 You can learn more about CEX here.